Skip to main content

 In New York, you’re required to have personal injury protection (PIP) insurance, which may have a deductible.
 The maximum deductible for PIP is $200 per person.
 For example, if three people in your car needed medical care, you would have to pay $600 out of pocket.
 This applies even if you’ve met your health insurance deductible.

 The PIP deductible is the same for all the cars on your policy.
 You can choose to waive the PIP deductible and have no out-of-pocket costs for medical claims.
-This is a good idea because the savings from having a deductible are very small.
+This can be valuable because the savings from having a deductible are very small.

 However, some insurance companies and agents may add a PIP deductible to your quote or policy by default, so you should check carefully and ask to remove it if you don’t want it.